-Function The setting form of this command performs two functions: (1) sets the number of waveform quality measurements to be made in a multi-measurement, and (2) sets the multi-measurement STATe command to 1 (on).
+Function The setting form of this command performs two functions: (1) sets the number quality measurements to be made in a multi-measurement, and (2) sets the multi-measurement to 1 (on).

 The query form returns the number of waveform quality multi-measurements to be made when multi-measurement state is ON.

 Setting Range: 1 to 999

 Query Range: 1 to 999

 RST Setting Off (10 when STATe = On)

-Programming Example
+Programming Evample

-OUTPUT 714; "SETUP:WQUALITY:COUNT:SNUMBER 5"
+OUTPUT 714; "SETUP: WQUALITY: COUNT: SNUMBER 5"